HOW TO GET PUBLISHED DAY

 THE SMART AUTHOR’S WAY TO PICTURE BOOK SUCCESS

-With her wealth of picture book experience, Katy will show how you can :-
+With her wealth of picture book experience, Katy showed how you can :-

 - Form connections and community – gather contact names and build your presence